corzolonegatigo/ID_ASSG1/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+1. buying merchandise
+    1. Go to "Shop" page
+    2. Add items to cart
+    3. Go to "Cart" page
+    4. Click "CHECK OUT"
+    5. Enter payment info
+    6. Click "PAY NOW"

+2. find new music
+    1. go to "Music" page
+    2. look at albums
+    3. click on "Stream" button

 ## Credits

 ### Content
 - The text for the About section in the home page was copied from the [Wikipedia article for JID](https://en.wikipedia.org/wiki/JID)
+- the shop items were taken from https://www.jidsv.com/
+- tours content was made up.

 ### Media
 - The photos used in this site were obtained from: